 That same month the Reverend Frank D. Almade, ordained in 1978, assumed the post of pastor of Mary, Mother of Hope Catholic Church.
 The Diocese of Pittsburgh, in a rather remarkable move, also installed him as pastor of all other remaining parishes in New Castle – St. Vitus, St. Vincent de Paul, and St. Joseph the Worker.
 Almade would be assisted by two parochial vicars or assistant pastors, and also by the Reverend Frank G. Erdeljac, a veteran of local service, who was living in retirement at his residence in West Pittsburg.

-Mary, Mother of Hope is the oldest Catholic house of worship in New Castle, and is still in active service today with over 2,000 members.
-Its website proclaims its mission as, “We, the Parish family of Mary, Mother of Hope strive to continue the mission of Jesus Christ as faithful stewards of His church.
+Mary, Mother of Hope is the oldest Catholic house of worship in New Castle and is still in active service today with over 2,000 members.
+In 2015 its website proclaimed its mission as, “We, the Parish family of Mary, Mother of Hope strive to continue the mission of Jesus Christ as faithful stewards of His church.
 Under Mary’s mantle, we proclaim and give witness to the Gospel values, cherish our history and traditions, and share our gifts.
 With the help of the Holy Spirit, we pledge to promote this in our parish community.”

 Construction of a larger church (shown above) on Beaver Street was started in early 1866, but not fully completed until the fall of 1871. (c1905) Full Size